-Activity FY 2021 Enacted FY 2022 Request Water and Energy Management and Development \$33,000 \$8,000 Land Management and Development \$2,129,000 \$257,000 Fish and Wildlife Management and Development \$113,000 \$117,000 Facility Operations \$309,000 \$341,000 Facility Maintenance and Rehabilitation \$15,000 \$1,515,000 Request \$2,599,000 \$2,238,000 Non-Federal \$2,325,000 \$1,950,000 Prior Year Funds \$0 \$0 Total Program \$4,924,000 \$4,188,000 Prior Year Funds/Non-Federal/Other Federal (\$2,325,000) (\$1,950,000) Total Reclamation Allotment \$2,599,000 \$2,238,000
+Activity FY 2022 Annualized C.R.
+FY 2023 Request Water and Energy Management and Development \$33,000 \$7,000 Land Management and Development \$2,129,000 \$297,000 Fish and Wildlife Management and Development \$113,000 \$114,000 Facility Operations \$309,000 \$354,000 Facility Maintenance and Rehabilitation \$15,000 \$112,000 Request \$2,599,000 \$884,000 Non-Federal \$950,000 \$625,000 Prior Year Funds \$0 \$0 Total Program \$3,549,000 \$1,509,000 Non-Federal/Prior Year Funds (\$950,000) (\$625,000) Total Reclamation Allotment \$2,599,000 \$884,000

 Water and Energy Management and Development - Project Water Conservation Assistance - Continues to provide Project-wide support for planning, designing, and implementing effective water management and conservation measures with Reclamation water districts and with city, county, and State governments within Reclamation lands.
 The program provides measurable water management benefits through technical assistance and cost-share grants with districts to encourage more efficient use of water supplies and the practice of water conservation to aid in the protection of threatened and endangered species within the Tualatin Project.
 Other - Continues activities related to the elimination of unauthorized use of water.
-Decrease due to a reduction in water conservation field services grant funding.

-Land Management and Development - Continues general land management activities within the Project boundaries including environmental compliance activities, resolving trespass issues, resolving boundary disputes, repairing and replacing boundary markers, and coordinating land resource management activities with the irrigation district, U.S. Forest Service, Bureau of Land Management, and Washington County.
+Land Management and Development - Continues general land management activities within the Project boundaries including environmental compliance activities, resolving trespass issues and boundary disputes, repairing, and replacing boundary markers, and coordinating land resource management activities with the irrigation district, U.S. Forest Service, Bureau of Land Management, and Washington County.
 Continues issuing land use permits as requested by the public and other government agencies (consent-to-use, rights-of-way), conducting land surveys, and meeting cultural resource management needs and commitments.
 Reclamation Recreation Management Act, Title XXVIII - Continues construction on a campground with approximately 120 campsites at Henry Hagg Lake to comply with the Americans with Disabilities Act.
-Construction will be in partnership with Washington County Parks and Recreation Department (WCPRD) through a cost-share grant. \$407,000
+Construction will be in partnership with Washington County Parks and Recreation Department (WCPRD) through a cost-share grant. \$497,000

-Non-Federal - WCPRD (\$150,000)
+Non-Federal - WCPRD (\$200,000)

 Fish and Wildlife Management and Development - Continues to respond to requests from natural resource agencies for Project operational data relevant to fish and wildlife issues.
 Continues review of other agencies' National Environmental Policy Act documents and plans which may affect Project operations.
-Biological Opinion (BiOp) Implementation - Continues field and documentation work recommended for compliance with Endangered Species Act Section 7 requirements for threatened and endangered species on Federal lands to ensure that any action authorized, funded, or carried out by Reclamation at Henry Hagg Lake, Scoggins Creek, or the Tualatin River does not jeopardize the continued existence of either the Kincaid's lupine, Fender's blue butterfly, Upper Willamette River (UWR) Chinook salmon, or UWR steelhead trout.
+Biological Opinion (BiOp) Implementation - Continues field and documentation work recommended for compliance with Endangered Species Act, Section 7, requirements for threatened and endangered species on Federal lands to ensure that any action authorized, funded, or carried out by Reclamation at Henry Hagg Lake, Scoggins Creek, or the Tualatin River does not jeopardize the continued existence of the Kincaid's lupine, Fender's blue butterfly, Upper Willamette River (UWR) Chinook salmon, or UWR steelhead trout.
 Continues coordination and reporting with the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration Fisheries for implementation requirements of final BiOps that were received in 2014.

 Facility Operations - Continues day to day operation at Scoggins Dam to include flood control functions and associated operation and maintenance (O&M).
-This includes stream gaging, hydromet system O&M costs, cyclical revision to emergency action plans, and the review, evaluation, and revision of standard operating procedures.
+This includes stream gaging, hydromet system O&M, cyclical revision to emergency action plans, and the review, evaluation, and revision of standard operating procedures.
 Continues day to day land and recreation management activities at Henry Hagg Lake.
 Continues implementation of the integrated pest management plan for control of aquatic weeds, noxious weeds, and other pest species.
-Continues the fish mitigation agreement with Tualatin River Watershed Council and road maintenance on Reclamation lands and roads.
+Continues the fish mitigation agreement with Tualatin River Watershed Council.
+Continues maintenance of Reclamation lands and roads.
 Continues work with Washington County to manage elk mitigation on Reclamation lands around Scoggins Reservoir, planting visual screening vegetation and providing winter forage.